usri/azure-terraform-SingleKafkaNode/README.md

 This terraform script has been tested using the following versions:

-* Terraform =>0.12.19
+* Terraform =>0.12.24
-* Azure provider 1.40.0
+* Azure provider 2.10.0
-* Azure CLI 2.0.80
+* Azure CLI 2.6.0

 ## VM Authentication

-It uses key based authentication and it assumes you already have a key and you can configure the path using the _sshKeyPath_ variable in _`variables.tf`_ You can create one using this command:
+It uses key based authentication and it assumes you already have a key.
+You can configure the path using the _sshKeyPath_ variable in _`variables.tf`_ You can create one using this command:

 ```ssh
 ssh-keygen -t rsa -b 4096 -m PEM -C vm@mydomain.com -f ~/.ssh/vm_ssh